Encoding Majorana codes: Background

 \subsection{Example: Majorana color codes}

 Majorana color codes \cite{Bravyi_2010, Litinski2018colorcode,Vijay_2015} describe a fermionic version of topological color codes introduced by Bombin et al \cite{BombinColorCode}.
 To define a Majorana color code, we choose a graph G that describes a tesselation of a surface, and the graph must be tri-colorable (the codes mentioned here are 2D Majorana color codes, in general, one can generalize this to the cellulation of a $D-$dimensional manifold, where each the vertex is $D+1-$valent and the graph is $D+1$ colorable \cite{Kubica_2018}).
 Such a graph has an even number of vertices $V$, where each vertex corresponds to a Majorana mode, and the product of modes around a face corresponds to a stabilizer.
-Such a graph $G$ can be embedded into a two dimensional cylinder $\Sigma$, and the product of the Majorana operators on the boundaries correspond to the logical operators.
+Such a graph $G$ can be embedded into a two dimensional cylinder $\Sigma$.
 The logical operators for these codes are of odd weight, and the main advantage of such codes is that the encoded qubit has an additional degree of protection in the size of the cylinder, and as with all topological codes, we can control the distance by choosing the geometry of the code.
-A simple example of a Majorana color code is the 2D color code on the hexagonal lattice with periodic boundary conditions \cite{Bravyi_2010}.
+A simple example of a Majorana color code is the 2D color code on the hexagonal lattice with periodic boundary conditions in the horizontal direction. \cite{Bravyi_2010}.
+The stabilizers for the code are given as follows, for a hexagonal graph: